-About: Veolia Research and Innovation is world leader in environmental solutions.
-It is both an international research group and service company.
+About: Veolia Research and Innovation is the world leader in environmental solutions.
+It is both an international research group and the service company.
 It focuses on research of urban and industrial water and wastewater plants.
-Veolia’s projects are based on an international network and includes resource management tools, water treatment technologies, wastewater collection networks management, parameter management to measure environmental and health risks, and sustainable urban development.
+Veolia’s projects are based on an international network and include resource management tools, water treatment technologies, wastewater collection networks management, parameter management to measure environmental and health risks, and sustainable urban development.

 Intern Responsibilities: The IIP intern will be integrated into an ongoing project involving other project contributors (permanent staff).
 Projects include:

 Product recovery from saline effluents and desalination brines - The project aims to identify and evaluate scenarios of synergies between the transformation of by-products from various industries (today no or very low value created with these by-products) with local demands and possibly on-site needs.
 Fields of application include: the mining and oil and gas industries and the by-products will be primarily inorganics and often mixed with other by-products.
 The means of transformation of the by-products into valuable products will involve water treatment technologies - both existing / well-proven technologies, and emerging water treatment technologies.
 The IIP intern will have the support of the project team, and notably, water treatment experts providing technical information related to the performance, mass balance, consumables and power consumption of water treatment technologies that could be considered for the selected case studies.
 IIP interns interested in Circular Economy or Industrial Symbiosis this is an opportunity to discover and work on these concept’s real stakes in real life.